myronsi/myronsi/README.md

 ## About Me

--  I’m currently working on Remote Computer Access
+-  I’m currently working on Kernel for my own OS
--  I’m learning C++ and Python
+-  I’m learning C and Assembly Language
--  I’m looking to collaborate on Web-Projects (Front- and Backend)
--  I’m looking for help with system programing (C++ and Assembly)
+-  I’m looking for help with development for my kernel
--  Ask me about Python on backend side
 -  How to reach me: myron.ilchenko@gmail.com
 -  Fun fact: I will be very glad if you offer me collaboration in a project